woaitsAryan/interview-coder-self-host/README.md

 4. Build the app for your platform

 For this step, remember that whatever BACKEND_URL is in .env will be used as the backend url for the app.
-If you want to self-host it with a domain name, you'll have to change the URL and re-build this
+If you want to self-host it in a server, you'll have to change the URL and re-build this

 ```bash
 bun run build
 ```

-5. Run the backend
+1. Run the backend

 Either run it directly with bun: